MarkPearlCoZa/Blog_General/_posts/2016-08-24-Platform-Manifesto-to-Platform-Principles.md

 - The greater good over individual objectives
 ~~~

-#### The great things about a manifesto
+#### What's great about a manifesto

-The great thing about a manifesto is that it is a public declaration about our how we do things.
+The great thing about a manifesto is that it is a public declaration about our how we do things as software engineers.
+It was a step in the right direction.

+#### The problems

 Having a platform manifesto was a step forward in the right direction.
 It helped highlight what mindsets and approaches we needed to change.